cypht-org/cypht/modules/carddav_contacts/README.md

 ## CardDav module set

-Not functional yet, just a work in progress.
-Will eventually add support for CardDav servers for contacts.
+Initial support for contacts from a CardDav server.
+Servers must be defined in the carddav.ini file.
+As of right now support is read-only.